joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 that, though a function might partially commit state changes, invariants will not be broken and leaks are prevented; and finally, *no safety* means anything's possible.
 This taxonomy is quite helpful and I encourage anyone to be intentional and rigorous about error behavior, either using this approach or something similar.
 Even if you're using error codes.
-The problem is, it's essentially impossible to follow these guidelines in a checked exceptions system, except for leaf node data structures that call a small and easily auditable set of other functions.
-Just think about it: to guarantee strong safety everywhere, you would need to safeguard against the possibility of *all function calls throwing*.
+The problem is, it's essentially impossible to follow these guidelines in a system using unchecked exceptions, except for leaf node data structures that call a small and easily auditable set of other functions.
+Just think about it: to guarantee strong safety everywhere, you would need to consider the possibility of *all function calls throwing*, and safeguard the surrounding code accordingly.
 That either means programming defensively, trusting another function's documented English prose (that isn't being checked by a computer), getting lucky and only calling `noexcept` functions, or just hoping for the best.
 Thanks to RAII, the leak-freedom aspect of basic safety is easier to attain -- and pretty common these days thanks to smart pointers -- but even broken invariants are tricky to prevent.
 The article [Exception Handling: A False Sense of Security]( http://ptgmedia.pearsoncmg.com/images/020163371x/supplements/Exception_Handling_Article.html) sums this up well.

 For C++, the real solution is easy to predict, and rather straightforward: for robust systems programs, don't use